 An ovarian cyst is a fluid-filled sac (follicle) that contains a maturing egg.
-It forms on the ovary's surface, then disappears after it releases the egg.
-If a mature egg is not released or if the sac seals shut after releasing the egg, the sac can swell up with fluid.
-This forms a functional ovarian cyst.
+The cyst forms on the ovary's surface, then disappears not long after an egg is released to travel down the fallopian tube.
+If a mature egg is not released or if the sac reseals after releasing the egg, the sac can swell up with fluid, forming a functional ovarian cyst.

 Medical Review:Sarah Marshall MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Kirtly Jones MD - Obstetrics and Gynecology